s183620/Group-15/A2/README.md

 In the index.html file we added a new part to the body called "building".
 In here we added the number of windows, so it's possible for the js.file to "find" the variable and display it.

+### The chosen license

+We've chosen the GNU GPLv3. license, because we want it to be a total open source.
+Since the focus area is indoor climate, we want to establish a platform that is built upon the standards given by the building regulation, for everybody to use and develop towards their own working procedure.